 All Federal and State safety and health rules and regulations applicable to the contract work, as supplemented by BPA Work Standards, manufacturer instructions, and safety and health requirements stated below or elsewhere in the contract will be followed.
-Where more stringent safety and occupational health standards are set forth in these requirements, the more stringent will apply.
+Where conflicts arise, the more stringent safety and occupational health standards shall apply.